You can now play Dreamcast DLC content in SADX PC!

 Sonic Adventure also had a lot of DLCs.
 There were simple event DLCs that added decorations to Station Square, and there were also time challenges (with real prizes!) sponsored by different companies.
 There were DLCs that added new music, level decorations and Twinkle Circuit tracks.
 Together with other online features of Sonic Adventure (leaderboards, Chao Black Market) the game world almost seemed alive.
 Although I personally didn't have a chance to experience it back then, even now I can tell there is something special about starting the game on Christmas eve and discovering that it plays Christmas carols.
 You can even find a Christmas greeting from the mayor of Station Square.
 For a 1998-1999 game, it really seems like Sega was ahead of everyone else, trying to make the game feel "connected" with the player and the world in ways that weren't common at the time.

 Sadly we all know what happened to the Dreamcast.
 When the console died, the online services went offline as well.
 In recent years, the enthusiasts in the Dreamcast community have been restoring a lot of online functionality for different games, and if you have a Dreamcast that can connect to the Internet, you can have an almost authentic experience of what it was like to use Sonic Adventure's online features back in 1999-2000.
-Thankfully, the DLC content has also been preserved for the most part (except one event DLC that seems to have been lost to time), and if you have a Dreamcast you can play the majority of it.
-However, up until now there was no way to play the DLCs in the PC version.
+Thankfully, the DLC content has also been preserved, and if you have a Dreamcast you can download them or copy them from a burned CD.
+However, up until now there was no way to access DLC content in the PC version.

 Thanks to sonicblur's tool for decrypting VMU downloads I was able to extract model, texture and sound data from SA1 downloads.
 Some time ago Daguar pointed me to the structure in the DLC file that contained information about objects (position, rotation etc.), and soon after that I began recreating SA1 DLC content in SADX.